Minds-On-Design-Lab/modl_giving_impact.ee_addon/readme.md

 	{gi_custom_responses}{/gi_custom_responses}

+The following variables are available within this tag pair.

 | Variable        | Description|
 | ------------- |:-------------|
 | {gi_field_id} | Returns a unique identifier for the custom field |